 Prior to instructing students in various group settings, keep in mind that students will need some direction and structure in order for their group time to be the most productive.
 Group guidelines and behavioral expectations should be taught ahead of time so that students have a clear understanding of what is allowable during group work.
 These behaviors can be explicitly taught to the students using "T-charts" to define what the behaviors "look like" and "sound like" (see Figure 1).
-Consider having students generate the lists of behaviors for their peers.
+Consider having students generate the lists of behaviors or group norms, and then model these behaviors for their peers.
 The T-chart should be displayed and referred to when necessary.